microsoft/lage/docs/docs/Guide/remote-cache.md

 {"connectionString":"the **read-write** connection string","container":"CONTAINER NAME"}
 ```

+## Notes

+### Uploading cache to a remote is *not* the default
-> Please note that without that `LAGE_WRITE_REMOTE_CACHE` environment variable, `lage` no longer uploads build caches to the remote server.
+Without the `LAGE_WRITE_REMOTE_CACHE` environment variable, `lage` no longer uploads build caches to the remote server.

+### Accessing environment variables
+Lage picks up your `.env` file contents using [`dotenv`](https://www.npmjs.com/package/dotenv) utility under the hood (see [backfill-utils-dotenv implementation](https://github.com/microsoft/backfill/blob/03b0e808d978faebf7be922a3f87d764ad0efce2/packages/utils-dotenv/README.md)).

+Need to access environment variables from the `.env` file in your application?
+You would need to setup a mechanism to inject them.
+Try using utilities like `dotenv` (for Node.js) or [`env-cmd`](https://www.npmjs.com/package/env-cmd) (for executing commands).